klm-lab/inputs/README.md

 ### Binding htmlInputElements

-Now you are ready to bind some htmlInputElements to your input state.
+Let's bind some htmlInputElements to your input state.
 For example

 ```js
 const [inputState, setInputState] = useInputs("name");